correlaid-paris/projects/README.md

 On 26th of November we organise small call CorrelAid Paris.

+On 12th of December meeting at CRI cri-paris.org at 7pm.

 # Contact
 If you would like to receive information about future events in CorrelAid, for suggestions of projects please contact Liubov or Rahel  liubov.tupikina@cri-paris.org or rahel-becker@hotmail.com if you have other ideas on projects!